Aquatic Physical Therapy at UnityPoint Health - Des Moines

 Depending on a patient's needs, pool therapy treatments can range on average from two to four weeks.
 Furthermore, each aquatic therapy session can last anywhere from 30-45 minutes.
 Each treatment session is tailored to meet a patient's needs.
 Once an individual's aquatic therapy goals have been reached, his or her treatment may then focus on land-based physical therapy as needed.

-Outcomes of Aquatic Therapy
+Benefits of Aquatic Physical Therapy

 Many aquatic therapy patients find that pool therapy is a safe way to regain balance, strength and their range of motion while managing pain.
 Other benefits a patient may experience from aquatic therapy include: